Kitware/SMTK/doc/userguide/project/concepts.rst

 also accessible in Python, whose instances perform the following functions:

 :smtk:`Project`
-  instances represent an encapsulation of a subset of SMTK Resources and Operations for the purpose of accomplishing a targeted set of tasks.
+  instances represent an encapsulation of a set of SMTK Resources and Operations for the purpose of accomplishing a targeted set of tasks.
 Each project instance contains Resources and a list of Operations that are pertinent to the Project.
 As a descendent of Resource, the Project class